The Latest | Israel's deadly strike on aid workers in Gaza is a new blow to humanitarian efforts

 British Foreign Secretary David Cameron said on X that he told his Israeli counterpart Israel Katz that the aid workers’ deaths “are completely unacceptable.”

-Jamie McGoldrick, the United Nations humanitarian coordinator for the Palestinian territories, has said the strike was “not an isolated incident,” noting that around 200 humanitarian workers have been killed since the war broke out in October.
+Jamie McGoldrick, the United Nations humanitarian coordinator for the Palestinian territories, has noted the strike was “not an isolated incident.”
+More than 180 humanitarian workers have been killed in Gaza since the war broke out in October, U.N. spokesman Stephane Dujarric said Tuesday.

 A POLISH TOWN MOURNS AN AID WORKER KILLED IN AN ISRAELI STRIKE